medeepeshyadav/IPL-Win-Prediction/README.md

 <h2>Data Scraping</h2>
 </a>

-In order to get the live match data from *cricbuzz.com* website, I used **`BeautifulSoup`** library to get the data in a dictionary and later convert it into dataframe for prediction.
+In order to get the live match data from *cricbuzz.com* website, **`BeautifulSoup`** library is used to get the data in a dictionary and later converted into dataframe for prediction.
 The following python script consists of the code for scraping data using BeautifulSoup.

 [Script: beautifulSoup.py](/API/beautifulSoup.py)

 <a name='pipeline'>
-<h2>Pipeline</h2>
+<h2>System Pipeline</h2>
 </a>

 Finally, the functional script which consists of the system pipeline code such that, if the inning-1 is going on model for inning-1 will be used and if the inning-2 is going on then the model for inning-2 will be used.
 The following python script consists of the code for pipeline.